-Cafe, European, none
+Cafe, European, Vegan, Spanish

 The former site of Cork’s second food market – established in 1843 as a rival of the English Market – the landmark Bodega @ St. Peter’s Market is a much-loved local venue, housing both a pan-global restaurant and a popular nightclub.
 A highlight of their weekly calendar is the Sunday ‘jazz brunch’ DJ-ed by Dr Fiasco, where you can enjoy brunch classics while listening to some relaxing tunes – a perfect way to close a weekend.

 Restaurant, Irish, European, $$$